 Missing Out On Discounts Can Feel Painful

 We often get emails from readers asking about a promotion that’s just ended.
-A great example was Delonghi’s ECAM44.660.b which offered a huge discount for limited periods around the Black Friday weekend.
-This Eletta coffee machine was available between £379 and £399 for a limited time over the Black Friday weekend, and no sooner had stock run out than the emails begin to come into us.
+A great example was Delonghi’s ECAM44.660.b which offered a huge discount for limited periods around the Black Friday weekend (2017).
+This Eletta coffee machine was available between £379 and £399 for a limited time over the Black Friday weekend in 2017, and no sooner had stock run out than the emails begin to come into us.

 Generally they’re very polite, with a few exceptions, asking if there was still a way to get the discount pricing.
 Unfortunately, as we’re not Amazon, we have no influence over pricing, and there’s nothing we can do to help, other than give you a simple piece of advice.
 When you see a great price – go for it.
 Yes, it’s tempting to wait and see if the price falls further, but all too often we see the price shoot up and readers regret not jumping in while they had the opportunity.

 Just remember, coffee machines are fairly significant purchases, even when they’re on sale.
 To put it another way, leaving your purchase too long might mean the price goes up by hundreds of pounds when a promotion ends – exactly as happened with the Delonghi Eletta.
 In that context, hoping for another reduction of £20 or so suddenly sounds a little trivial.

 How To Choose Between Coffee Machines On Sale

 Of course, we’re assuming you know what you want, and that’s what we’re here to help you decide, with our detailed review section.
 If you’re split between a number of machines, simply click the blue button included in every review we add to the site, and see what discounts are available.
 We’ve even got our top ten bean to cup coffee machines and their sale discounts shown where applicable in the table on the homepage for a quick reference guide, so it’s straightforward to see where the bargains are with a simple percentage.